• Home

 Q What is the difference between a fast and a rapid charger

-A A fast charger will charge the MG at a maximum of 7kW, so will take approx 6.5 hours to completely charge the car, whereas a rapid charger may charge the car at anything up to around 80kW and take approx 40 minutes to get to 80%.
+A A fast charger will charge the MG at a maximum of 7kW, so will take approx 6.5 - 8 hours to completely charge the car, depending on battery size, whereas a rapid charger may charge the car at anything up to around 80kW + and take approx 40 - 50 minutes to get to 80%.

 Q My charging cable is stuck in the car charge port - how do I release it?

-A The emergency release cable is inside the bonnet to the left hand side of the radiator - pull to unlock charge cable.
+A The ZSEV emergency release cable is inside the bonnet to the left hand side of the radiator - pull to unlock charge cable.
+Unlocking, and re-locking may also produce the audible noise which means the cable has released.

-Q My car won’t charge, but I’ve plugged it in.
+Q My MGZS won’t charge, but I’ve plugged it in.

 A You need to lock the car to charge on AC, which locks the cable into car to prevent theft.
 However when using CCS (rapid charging) there is no need to, as the charger locks the cable into the car and releases it when the charge session has completed.